canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

 businessDomain:
   title: Business Domain
   intro: A business domain is an operational environment where a department performs business activities supporting common organizational objectives.
-  "business-domain-label": What is your business domain?
+  "business-domain-field-label": What is your business domain?
 businessComponent:
   title: Business Component
   intro1: Any activity performed by a department in the course of its operations to deliver or support the delivery of its programs or services.
 A business activity is composed of one or several business processes and related information assets.